gngeorgiev/hide/README.md

 # H(elix)ide

-Hide is a [zellij](https://github.com/zellij-org/zellij) plugin and a CLI providing a somewhat IDE environment for [helix](https://github.com/helix-editor/helix).
+Hide is a [zellij](https://github.com/zellij-org/zellij) plugin and a CLI providing something of an IDE environment for [helix](https://github.com/helix-editor/helix).

 The main goal is to provide good environment-agnostic experience through a combination of the plugin and cli, with no shell scripts.

 **HIDE** keeps track of all zellij panes and can focus them, write to them through the plugin regardless of your layout.
 Or send other commands through the cli.

 > [!WARNING]
 > This is a very very early stage project.
 It works on my machine but unless you have all of my specific settings it probably won't on yours.
-Even the default templates are using fish shell, which no everybody has installed.
+Even the default templates are using fish shell, which not everybody has installed.
 I advice to observe this from afar only.
-Also, the name's not probably sticking.
+Also, the name's probably not sticking.

 https://github.com/user-attachments/assets/5daa0d0b-06de-4b35-b5f9-4072a31f160f